 - birth certificates from a Canadian province or territory, unless

 - you were born in Canada after February 14, 1977, and

-- when you were born, your parents were not Canadian citizens or permanent residents, and
+- when you were born, neither of your parents was a Canadian citizens or permanent resident, and

 - naturalization certificates (issued before January 1, 1947),

 - registration of birth abroad certificates (issued between January 1, 1947, and February 14, 1977, inclusive), and

 - certificates of retention (issued between January 1, 1947, and February 14, 1977, inclusive).